jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 #### Solar noon error

-Using civil noon rather than solar noon can introduce up to 12° of error<sup>*</sup>.
+Using civil noon rather than today's local solar noon can introduce up to 12° of error<sup>*</sup>.
 You can blame Earth's elliptic orbit for a third of that.
 The rest comes from your longitudinal distance from the center of your time zone.